MazzuccaKristian/LibraryManagementSystem_OOP/README.md

  - **[License](#license)**

 ## Overview
-"University Management System" is a practice-purpose project for OOP with C++ and database's design and usage.
+"Library Management System" is a practice-purpose project for OOP with C++ and database's design and usage.
 The project requires a relational database to store operations' output and to handle the login phase (local MySQL server, at the moment).

 ## Tech
 | Tech | Documentation |